 Planned Model Comparison:

 Model fitting and model selection, in conjunction with the described behavioral analyses, will form the basis for our inferences regarding which of the two models (hypotheses) is more strongly supported.
 After data are collected, we will fit both models to individual participant data from all three conditions combined, using the fmincon function in MATLAB.
 This will allow us to obtain one set of parameter values for each model for each individual participant.
 We will use AIC to objectively compare the model fits and compare these AIC values between the two models using a paired t-test.
 The number of subjects best fit by each model will be visualized in a figure.
 As fits to individual data can be noisy (Wilson and Collins, 2019), we will also calculate AIC scores on fits to the average learning functions across conditions.
 To provide confidence intervals on parameter estimates, we will fit the average learning function for each of 10,000 bootstrapped samples and report the empirical 2.5th and 97.5th percentile values.

+Hypothesis Testing: or Statistical Analysis and Model Comparisons: